VKCOM/statshouse/website/docs/guides/configure-metric.md

 No. As soon as your metric has a name, you have to specify a [metric type](#metric-type) in your sending requests.
 Then, you can configure more parameters for advanced usage, or start sending data right away.

-For the full list of configuration options, see the upper-right navigation menu on this page.
+For a full list of configuration options, see the upper-right navigation menu on this page.

 :::warning
 Do not commit configuration changes or send data to someone else's metric as you can spoil the metric or the related data.